-To define equity a bit more specifically, although the term always represents some type of business value, it has multiple uses in describing the specifics of business value in different scenarios:
+As a financial term, equity always represents some type of business value, but has multiple uses when describing the details of ownership.

 - An ownership interest in a company as represented by securities or stock.
 If the owned stock is in a company that's not publicly traded, it's called private equity.
-Equity means the ownership interest of investors in a business firm.
 Investors can own equity shares in a firm in the form of common stock or preferred stock.
-Equity ownership in the firm means that the original business owner no longer owns 100 percent of the firm but shares ownership with others, known as shareholders.
+Equity ownership in the firm means that the original business owner shares ownership with others (known as shareholders.)

-- If you are an investor in the stock market, equities are stocks, one of the principal asset classes in your portfolio.
+- If you're an investor in the stock market, equities are stocks, one of the principal asset classes in your portfolio.

-- If you are an investor in the stock market and engage in margin trading, equity represents the value of securities in a margin account minus what has been borrowed from the brokerage house.
+- If you're an investor in the stock market and engage in margin trading, equity represents the value of securities in a margin account minus what has been borrowed from the brokerage house.

-- If you are talking about real estate, equity, or real property value is the difference between the fair market value of the property and the balance owed on the mortgage.
+- When talking about real estate, equity is the difference between the fair market value of the property and the balance owed on the mortgage.

-- If your business goes bankrupt and you have to liquidate, the amount of money remaining (if any) after the business repays its creditors is called “ownership equity," or risk capital or liable capital.
+- If your business goes bankrupt and you have to liquidate, the amount of money remaining (if any) after the business repays its creditors is known as ownership equity.